Grant Wahl’s life celebrated at New York City gathering

 Wahl grew up in the Kansas City suburb of Mission, received a bachelor’s degree from Princeton in 1996 and became a fact checker at Sports Illustrated.
 He was promoted to writer and covered college basketball and soccer before switching fulltime to soccer.

-“Grant really did write to Sports Illustrated in late elementary school to say: `My name is Grant Wall and I want to write for your magazine,’” recalled his brother, Eric Wahl.
-“And he really did get a response that said something like: Dear Grant.
+”Grant really did write to Sports Illustrated in late elementary school to say: `My name is Grant Wahl and I want to write for your magazine,”’ recalled his brother, Eric Wahl. ”And he really did get a response that said something like: Dear Grant.
 Thanks for your letter.
 That’s cute.
 Keep writing.’
 But the fact that he received a reply stuck with him.”

 Wahl’s rebuke of retiring Princeton basketball coach Pete Carril in the Daily Princetonian in 1996 was recalled as an early sign of Wahl’s moral backbone and his 2002 SI cover story on LeBron James as an example of his prescience.
 Later in his career, Wahl advocated LGBTQ rights and criticized FIFA and Qatar’s government for their treatment of migrant workers.